-Federal executive agencies may also have to file Form 8596, Information Return for Federal Contracts, if a contracted amount for personal services is more than
+Federal executive agencies may also have to file Form 8596, Information Return for Federal Contracts, and CAUTION Form 8596-A, Quarterly Transmittal of Information

-\$25,000.
+Returns for Federal Contracts, if a contracted amount for personal services is more than \$25,000.
 See Rev. Rul.
-2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/ irb03-26.pdf for details.
+2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/irb03-26.pdf for details.

 Payments to attorneys.
 The term attorney includes a law firm or other provider of legal services.
-Attorney's fees of \$600 or more paid in the course of your trade or business are reportable in box 7 of Form 1099-MISC.
+Attorneys' fees of \$600 or more paid in the course of your trade or business are reportable in box 7 of Form 1099-MISC.